xebialabs/overthere/README.md

 * To use the __SUDO__ connection type, the commands mentioned above must be configured with the __NOPASSWD__ setting in the `/etc/sudoers` file.
 Otherwise you will have to use the __INTERACTIVE_SUDO__ connection type.
 When the __INTERACTIVE_SUDO__ connection type is used, the first line of the output will be matched against the regular expression configured with the __sudoPasswordPromptRegex__ connection option.
 If a match is found, the value of the __password__ connection option is sent. <br/>If the __sudoPasswordPromptRegex__ was set incorrectly, the most common symptom is for the command to appear to hang.
 If you have trouble determining the proper value for the __sudoPasswordPromptRegex__ connection option, set the log level for the `com.xebialabs.overthere.ssh.SshInteractiveSudoPasswordHandlingStream` category to `TRACE` and examine the output.

 * To use the __SFTP_CYGWIN__ connection type, install [COPSSH](http://www.itefix.no/i2/copssh) on your Windows host.
 In the COPSSH control panel, add the users as which you want to connect and select _Linux shell and Sftp_ in the _shell_ dropdown box.
-Check _Password authentication_ and/or _Public key authentication_ depending on the authentication method you want to use. __N.B.:__ Overthere will take care of the translation from Windows style paths (e.g. `C:\Program Files\IBM\WebSphere\AppServer`) to Cygwin-style paths (e.g. '/cygdrive/C/Program Files/IBM/WebSphere/AppServer') so that your code can just use Windows style paths.
+Check _Password authentication_ and/or _Public key authentication_ depending on the authentication method you want to use.<br/>__N.B.:__ Overthere will take care of the translation from Windows style paths, e.g. `C:\Program Files\IBM\WebSphere\AppServer`, to Cygwin-style paths, e.g. `/cygdrive/C/Program Files/IBM/WebSphere/AppServer`, so that your code can use Windows style paths.

 * To use the __SFTP_WINSSHD__ connection type, install [WinSSHD](http://www.bitvise.com/winsshd) on your Windows host.
-In the Easy WinSSHD Settings control panel, add the users as which you want to connect t and check the _Login allowed_ checkbox and select _Allow full access_ in the _Virtual filesystem layout_ dropdown box.
-Alternatively you can check the _Allow login to any Windows account_ to allow access to all Windows accounts. __N.B.:__ Overthere will take care of the translation from Windows style paths (e.g. `C:\Program Files\IBM\WebSphere\AppServer`) to WinSSHD-style paths (e.g. '/C/Program Files/IBM/WebSphere/AppServer') so that your code can just use Windows style paths.
+In the Easy WinSSHD Settings control panel, add the users as which you want to connect, check the _Login allowed_ checkbox and select _Allow full access_ in the _Virtual filesystem layout_ dropdown box.
+Alternatively you can check the _Allow login to any Windows account_ to allow access to all Windows accounts.<br/>__N.B.:__ Overthere will take care of the translation from Windows style paths, e.g. `C:\Program Files\IBM\WebSphere\AppServer`, to WinSSHD-style paths, e.g. `/C/Program Files/IBM/WebSphere/AppServer`, so that your code can use Windows style paths.

 <a name="cifs" />
 ## CIFS

 The CIFS protocol implementation of Overthere uses the [CIFS protocol](http://en.wikipedia.org/wiki/Server_Message_Block), also known as SMB, for file manipulation and, depending on the settings, uses either [Telnet](http://en.wikipedia.org/wiki/Telnet) or [WinRM](http://en.wikipedia.org/wiki/WS-Management) for process execution.
+You will most likely not need to install new software although you might need to enable and configure some services:

-The built-in file sharing capabilities of Windows are based on CIFS and a Telnet server is available on all Windows Server platform although it might not be enabled.
-[WinRM](http://msdn.microsoft.com/en-us/library/windows/desktop/aa384426(v=vs.85).aspx) is available on Windows Server 2008 and up.
+* The built-in file sharing capabilities of Windows are based on CIFS and are therefore available and enabled by default.
+* A Telnet Server is available on all Windows Server versions although it might not be enabled.
+* WinRM is available on Windows Server 2008 and up.
 It is not installed by default on Windows Server 2003 R2 but it is available as the Hardware Management feature through the __Add/Remove System Components__ feature in __Control Panel__ under Management and Monitoring Tools.
+The Windows Dev Center has <a href="http://msdn.microsoft.com/en-us/library/windows/desktop/aa384426(v=vs.85).aspx">more information on WinRM</a>.

+See the [section on the host setup](#cifs_host_setup) for more information on how to setup the remote hosts.

 <a name="cifs_connection_options" />
 ### Connection options